meta-company/makex/documents/source/examples-extra.md

 CUSTOM_BUILD_PATH = path("build")

-target(
+task(
     name="build",
     path=None or CUSTOM_BUILD_PATH,
     require=[
-        # Request a target called build in another file or directory.
+        # Request a task called build in another file or directory.
-        Target("build", file_or_directory),
+        Task("build", file_or_directory),

-        # A local target.
+        # A local task.
         ":local",

-        # A target somewhere else, in directory called folder.
+        # A task somewhere else, in directory called folder.
         "path/to/folder:build",

         # Require a file.
         file_path,
     ],
-    runs=[
+    steps=[
         # echo test > $CUSTOM_BUILD_PATH/test
         execute("echo", "test").with_environment({}).write_to(CUSTOM_BUILD_PATH / "test"),

         f"echo f > {CUSTOM_BUILD_PATH}/test",

-        # Call another target explicitly.
+        # Call another task explicitly.
-        # This will automatically append a requirement to the target, but it will not run it until we reach here
+        # This will automatically append a requirement to the task, but it will not run it until we reach here
-        Target("other", file_or_directory),
+        Task("other", file_or_directory),
     ],

     outputs=[